swhitefi/Comparative_Genomics/day1_morning/README.md

 qsub -I -V -l nodes=1:ppn=1,mem=4000mb,walltime=7:00:00:00 -q fluxod -l qos=flux -A micro612w16_fluxod

+> *Once you get an interactive node, you will need to cd back to /scratch/micro612w16_fluxod/username/day1_morn/ to run your job
 >v.
 Run FastQC to generate quality report of sequence reads.

 ```